-Truett McConnell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees and master's degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500, for questions about the accreditation of Truett McConnell University.

-Truett McConnell University is an accredited institutional member of the National Association of Schools of Music.
+Truett McConnell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master's degrees.
+Truett McConnell University also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Truett McConnell University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org)."Truett McConnell University is an accredited institutional member of the National Association of Schools of Music.
 Truett McConnell University's Bachelor of Science in Education (Early Childhood and Middle Grades) and Bachelor of Science in Music Education degrees are approved by the Georgia Professional Standards Commission.
 Truett McConnell University's Bachelor of Science in Nursing is approved by the Georgia Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE).